NPS detractors know where you can improve, they provide feedback and they are honest.

 Could it be a mistake?
 Hmm, doesn’t look like it with that comment.

 Okay, breathe.
-There’s lots of customers who’ve given good scores too.
+There are lots of customers who’ve given good scores too.
 We’ll talk about them later.
 First, let’s focus on how we’re going to follow up with this Detractor.

 Why you should follow up